joseharriaga/openai-in-typespec/.dotnet/README.md

 // Perform validation.

 AudioClient client = mockClient.Object;
-bool isAudioUnsafe = IsAudioUnsafe(client, "<audioFilePath>");
+bool containsSecretWord = ContainsSecretWord(client, "<audioFilePath>", "apple");

-Assert.That(isAudioUnsafe, Is.True);
+Assert.That(containsSecretWord, Is.True);
 ```

-With the exception of the `Assistants` and `VectorStores` namespaces, every namespace is the OpenAI .NET library is equipped with a specialized Model Factory to support mocking.
+All namespaces have their corresponding model factory to support mocking with the exception of the `OpenAI.Assistants` and `OpenAI.VectorStores` namespaces, for which model factories are coming soon.

 ### Automatically retrying errors